Aligning Research to Impact Autism (ARIA)

 The ARIA study is part of a large-scale, collaborative research initiative aimed at accelerating the understanding and treatment of autism and related neurodevelopmental conditions.
 ARIA brings together multidisciplinary teams of scientists, clinicians, and community partners to align cutting-edge neuroscience, clinical research, and emerging technologies toward meaningful clinical impact.

-KiNDD faculty, including Drs.
-Shafali Jeste, Charlotte DiStefano, and Abigail Dickinson, co-direct the ARIA Clinical Coordinating Core in partnership with Mustafa Sahin’s team at Boston Children’s Hospital.
-In this role, our team supports coordination across ARIA Impact Centers while advancing efforts to identify brain-based markers and behavioral signatures that capture the heterogeneity of autism, particularly among individuals with high support needs.
+Our team supports coordination across national ARIA Impact Centers which are conducting a clinical trial readiness study in individuals with profound autism.
+We aim to advance efforts to identify brain-based markers and behavioral signatures that capture the heterogeneity of autism, particularly among individuals with high support needs.

 By integrating multimodal data, including neuroimaging, physiology, and behavioral assessments, ARIA seeks to better characterize underlying neural circuitry and developmental trajectories.
 A central goal of this work is to bridge the gap between discovery and care by developing scalable biomarkers and advancing clinical trial readiness, ultimately translating scientific insights into targeted, personalized interventions.